Manufacturing Analytics Vendor Selection Checklist for 2026

 What are the most important criteria when selecting a manufacturing analytics platform?

 The three most important criteria are connectivity, OEE calculation correctness, and deployment track record.
-Connectivity — the ability to reliably pull data from your specific ERP, PLCs, and MES — determines whether the platform produces real data or demo data.
-OEE calculation correctness — whether the formula is configurable to your definitions of planned production time, ideal cycle time, and good count — determines whether the OEE number produced is meaningful.
-Deployment track record — how many plants of your size and type are live in production — determines whether the go-live timeline the vendor promises is achievable.
+Connectivity determines whether the platform produces real data or demo data.
+OEE correctness determines whether the number produced is meaningful.
+Deployment track record determines whether the go-live timeline is achievable.
 AI features, UI design, and reporting flexibility matter less if these three fundamentals are not met.

 What is a manufacturing analytics RFP and what should it include?

-A manufacturing analytics RFP (Request for Proposal) is a structured document sent to vendor shortlists that requests written responses to specific evaluation criteria.
-A manufacturing analytics RFP should include: company and plant overview, current data sources and systems (ERP, MES, PLC types), Phase 1 analytics use cases and KPIs required, integration requirements and data volume estimates, deployment timeline requirements, contract term and commercial constraints, and evaluation scoring methodology.
-Vendors who cannot provide written RFP responses within two weeks of receipt typically cannot support a structured implementation process either.
+A manufacturing analytics RFP should include: company and plant overview, current data sources and systems (ERP, MES, PLC types), Phase 1 analytics use cases and KPIs required, integration requirements, deployment timeline, contract term constraints, and evaluation scoring methodology.
+Vendors who cannot provide written RFP responses within two weeks typically cannot support a structured implementation either.
 Book a Demo — iFactory provides written RFP responses on request.

 How do you evaluate AI features in a manufacturing analytics platform?

-Evaluate AI features in manufacturing analytics on three dimensions: demonstrated outcome on real data (not demo data), specificity of predictions (failure mode and time horizon, not just "anomaly detected"), and false positive rate in production use.
-Request a reference customer who has been using the AI feature in production for more than six months and ask them: how many alerts fire per shift, what percentage are actionable, and has the AI prediction led to a measurable reduction in unplanned downtime?
-Vendor marketing for AI features in manufacturing is substantially ahead of the delivered capability in most platforms in 2026.
-Evaluate outcomes, not feature names.
+Evaluate on three dimensions: demonstrated outcome on real data, specificity of predictions (failure mode and time horizon, not just "anomaly detected"), and false positive rate in production use.
+Request a reference customer using the AI feature in production for over six months and ask: how many alerts fire per shift, what percentage are actionable, and has it led to a measurable reduction in unplanned downtime?

-What contract terms are essential in a manufacturing analytics platform agreement?
+What contract terms are essential in a manufacturing analytics agreement?

-The essential contract terms for a manufacturing analytics platform are: contractual go-live date for the pilot line (not a target estimate), data portability rights (your data exportable in standard format on exit), exit clause for non-performance tied to defined SLA metrics, price escalation cap on annual renewal, named connectors and integration scope in the statement of work, support SLA for P1 production issues (response within one hour), and uptime SLA of at least 99.5%.
-Contracts that do not include these terms shift all performance risk to the buyer.
+Essential terms: contractual go-live date for the pilot line, data portability rights, exit clause for non-performance tied to SLA metrics, price escalation cap on annual renewal, named connectors in the statement of work, support SLA for P1 issues (response within one hour), and uptime SLA of at least 99.5%.
+Contracts missing these terms shift all performance risk to the buyer.

 How is iFactory different from general-purpose BI tools configured for manufacturing?

-iFactory is purpose-built for manufacturing operations — not a general-purpose BI tool configured with manufacturing templates.
-The difference is visible in three areas: connectivity (iFactory has certified connectors for manufacturing-specific systems — PLCs, MES platforms, QMS — that general BI tools handle via generic data connectors or manual export), analytics depth (iFactory's OEE, Six Big Losses, MTBF, and quality analytics are pre-built with manufacturing-specific logic, not recreated from scratch in a BI configuration layer), and deployment speed (iFactory goes live in two weeks because the manufacturing use cases are pre-configured — not two to six months of BI configuration by a systems integrator).
-Book a Demo to compare directly against any platform you are evaluating.
+iFactory is purpose-built — not a BI tool with manufacturing templates.
+The difference is visible in: connectivity (certified connectors for PLCs, MES, QMS — not generic data connectors), analytics depth (OEE, Six Big Losses, MTBF pre-built with manufacturing logic, not recreated in a BI layer), and deployment speed (live in two weeks because use cases are pre-configured — not 2–6 months of BI configuration).
+Book a Demo to compare directly.

 Score iFactory on This Checklist